Babworth House

-Babworth House is a heritage-listed former residence and school and now staff accommodation at 103 Darling Point Road, Darling Point in the Municipality of Woollahra local government area of New South Wales, Australia.
+Babworth House is a heritage-listed former residence and school and now staff accommodation at 103 Darling Point Road, Darling Point, Sydney, Australia.
 It was designed in various stages by Mortimer Lewis, Edmund Blacket, and Morrow and De Putron and built from 1912 to 1915 by Messrs W. Gawne and Son.
 It is also known as Mount Adelaide.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 13 August 1999.

 History

 Early colonial history

-Originally known by its Aboriginal name Yarranabbee, this suburb on the south side of Sydney harbour was called Mrs Darling's Point in honour of his wife by Ralph Darling, the Colonial Governor of New South Wales from 1825 to 1831.
-At that time the area was heavily timbered, but after New South Head Road was built in 1831 timber cutters felled many of the trees, and the land was subdivided.
+Originally known by its Aboriginal name Yarranabbee, this suburb on the south side of Sydney Harbour was called Mrs Darling's Point in honour of his wife by Ralph Darling, the Colonial Governor of New South Wales from 1825 to 1831.
+At that time, the area was heavily timbered; however, after New South Head Road was built in 1831 ,timber cutters felled many of the trees, and the land was subdivided.
 Most of the plots, covering 9 to 15 acre in this area, were taken up between 1833 and 1838.
 The "Mrs" was lost from the name and the suburb and point became Darling Point.

-In 1833 "Villa allotments" were advertised for sale at 'Mrs Darling's Point'.
+In 1833, "Villa allotments" were advertised for sale at 'Mrs Darling's Point'.
 The land was auctioned on 11 October and the largest allotment No. 10, 13 acre on the eastern side of the point was purchased by William Macdonald, an emancipist who was transported for life for forgery.
 Macdonald had become a successful businessman and entrepreneur, dealing in general hardware.
 Macdonald named his purchase Mount Adelaide and spent considerable amounts of money on it, although no residence had been built by the time he put it up for sale in 1837.

-In the 1830s (1833-7) Macdonald was responsible for a considerable amount of landscaping including the planting of a vineyard on the Mount Adelaide estate, part of which is the site of what is now Wiston Gardens, including No.s 4 & 6.
+In the 1830s (1833–37), Macdonald was responsible for a considerable amount of landscaping including the planting of a vineyard on the Mount Adelaide estate, part of which is the site of what is now Wiston Gardens, including numbers 4 and 6.
 The vineyard was reputedly designed by Thomas Shepherd, the first nurseryman and landscape designer in the colony.
 The Mount Adelaide Estate was extensively sub-divided between the time Macdonald departed for England in 1837 and the turn of the century.